Slovenia's STA — a symbol of resistance within the country | DW | 02.06.2021

 A large number of people have become involved in voluntary fundraising for the STA, to show their support for the press agency's work and the value of independent journalism, and by extension to show their disapproval of the government's "revolutionary work," said Vercic.

-The Slovenian Press Agency has become a symbol of resistance against the current Slovenian government.
-A recent protest saw 40,000 people gather in the Slovenian capital Ljubljana to demand early elections.
+The Slovenian Press Agency has become a symbol of resistance against the current government.
+A recent protest saw 40,000 people gather in the Slovenian capital, Ljubljana, to demand early elections.
 Regular parliamentary elections are scheduled for May 2022.

 The growing protests present a problem for Jansa and his government, especially as the labor unions and student organizations have now joined the fray, says journalist and political analyst Aljaz Pengov Bitenc.